Pupil Premium Spending

 Good teaching requires a deep understanding and high level of skill in all aspects of pedagogy.
 We have a collegiate and collaborative approach to professional development that operates through our Triad structure.
 The purpose of this is to enable all teachers to review, reflect and constantly develop their pedagogical practice, with the over-arching ambition that if everyone improves their practice and performance year on year, this will lead to effective school improvement and better outcomes for all.
 We have purchased full membership of the ‘WALKTHRUs’ programme material and CPD support to develop curriculum delivery and teaching across all subjects.

-New staff to the profession are further developed through our bespoke 4 year ECF programme, run by an ECF coordinator and supported by four ECF coaches.
+New staff to the profession are further developed through the ECF programme, run by an ECF coordinator and supported by 4 ECF coaches.
 Our ECTs have a bespoke programme which runs for the first 4 years of their career, helping them develop pedagogy so they can deliver high quality, adaptive teaching.
 This is shown, through learning walks and observations, to impact their pedagogical development throughout the first four years of their career.
+ECTs stay in the profession, with a high number gaining teaching responsibilities in year 3 onwards.

 We have also funded additional staff in English, Maths, Science and Languages, to create smaller group sizes and introduce specialist reading by English teachers.
 This allows teachers to adapt teaching to meet the learning needs of their students in a more bespoke manner.